-Notes:

-Bold italicized values exceeded guideline percentage
+Notes: Bold italicized values exceeded the guideline percentages.

-The daily flows through the individual Shark River Slough structures and S334 from October 2001 through December 2003 are presented in Figure 4A.
+The daily flows through the individual Shark River Slough structures and S334 from October 2001 through March 2004 are presented in Figure 4A.
 Since mid-November 2002 inflows to Shark River Slough have been through S333 and S12D.
 Beginning in mid-January 2003 a large proportion of the flow in the L29 Canal was released from the system through S334 due to above-average rainfall.
-This condition lasted until mid-June.
+This condition lasted until mid-June 2003.

 The relationship between the sum of the daily flows at Shark River Slough structures and corresponding flow-weighted mean total phosphorus concentrations for individual sampling events is presented in Figure 4B.
-Values for Water Years 2002 and 2003 follow the strong inverse relationship between flow and total phosphorus concentration expected for waters entering the Park through Shark River Slough.
-However, during the unseasonable rainfall conditions that occurred from February through May 2003, total phosphorus concentrations were greater and more variable, 9 to 18 ppb, than observed previously when flows were less than 500 cfs.
+Values for Water Years 2001 and 2002 follow the strong inverse relationship between flow and total phosphorus concentration expected for waters entering the Park through Shark River Slough.
+However, during the un-seasonal rainfall conditions that occurred from February through June 2003, total phosphorus concentrations were greater and more variable, 9 to 18 ppb, than observed previously when flows were less than 500 cfs.
 From June through September 2003, increasing flows resulted in gradually decreasing total phosphorus concentrations from 18 ppb to 9 ppb.
-The concentration continued to decrease to 5.5 ppb by the end of December 2003.
+The concentration continued to decrease to 5.5 ppb by the end of December 2003, but shows an increasing trend with the reduced flows experienced during the first quarter of 2004.

-Figure 4.
 A. Daily flows into Shark River Slough (through S12 structures and S333) and flow through S334.
 B. The relationship between daily flow at Shark River Slough structures and the corresponding flow-weighted mean total phosphorus concentrations for individual sampling events.